adzejs/adze/docs/reference/modifiers.md

 ## countClear

 The countClear modifier completely clears the count from a [label](#label).
-Rather than setting the count to 0 it instead becomes null.
+Rather than setting the count to `0` it instead becomes `null`.

 _NOTE:_
 This method is deliberately a modifier rather than a terminator because it forces you to write a log that gives you insight into when a counter was cleared.
-It also makes the countClear log recallable from the [GlobalStore](/guide/globalstore) in the order it was created.
+It also makes the countClear log recallable from the [global store]() in the order it was created.

 _This is not a standard API._